xLordGrim/3X-SUB/README.md

 - **Attribution**: You must give appropriate credit.
 - **NonCommercial**: You may **not** use the material for commercial purposes.
 - **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

+If you like this project, then consider dropping a star ⭐